 These natural deterrents can be placed around your home, in storage containers, and in pantries and cupboards.
 Avoid putting bay leaves or peppermint oil directly in your pets food.
 Apple cider should be diluted, a 1:10 ratio, before letting your pet ingest it.

 Remember that the point is not for your pet to consume the deterrents but for them to be near food to prevent pest infestations.

 Natural deterrents may not be as effective as traditional pest control products.
-Results can vary depending on the type and concentration of pest.
+Results can vary depending on the type and concentration of the pest.
 If you have not gotten the desired results from a natural pert deterrent, then speak with a professional to determine the right pet-safe preventative measures for you.

 Exterminate Your Pest Problem

 If you’ve tried everything to eliminate your pest problem, or if you just don't know where to start, it’s time to call an expert.
 The professional team at Orkin Canada will work with you to identify the pests and recommend a proper course of action to eliminate them.

 Don’t wait too long.
 Take action at first signs of an infestation to prevent it from getting exponentially worse.